 This is that story.

-It’s the story of the Park Scholar Class of 2016’s first semester at Ithaca College.
+It’s the story of the Park Scholar Class of 2019’s first year at Ithaca College.

 We hope you’ll enjoy reading it half as much as we’ve enjoyed living it.